 Here are the basics on the H-1B visa:

 There are two basic requirements to satisfy the specialty occupation standard.
 The first is that the employer's job must require a specific bachelor's degree or the equivalent in combined education and experience.
 The second is that the foreign national employee must have a relevant degree or the equivalent.
 While this sounds simple, it sometimes can become quite complex.

 The U.S. government's H-1B regulations provide four ways an employer can demonstrate that its job requires a bachelor's degree:

 For jobs such as accounting, engineering, and many information technology professions, it's clear that the applicant needs a specific bachelor's degree to get the job.
 For other jobs, it's less clear.
 For example, marketing and sales jobs often present challenges in the H-1B visa category, because employers typically accept a wide range of degrees.
 For example, Sales Representatives might have degrees in business, marketing, psychology, history, communications, political science or other fields.
 This makes it difficult to demonstrate that a specific bachelor's degree is required.

 To evaluate the first criteria above, USCIS often looks to the Department of Labor's Occupational Outlook Handbook (OOH), which discusses the typical educational requirements for many different jobs.
-While the OOH is not always conclusive, USCIS considers it very persuasive.
+While the OOH is not always conclusive or up to date with market realities, USCIS considers it very persuasive.

 For the second criteria, a good approach, if you're the employer, is to look at job postings for comparable positions at organizations similar to yours to see if other employers require a specific bachelor's degree.
 When searching for jobs at other organizations, be sure it's in the same industry.
 For example, if your organization is a power company, then you want to look for the same job at other power companies.